 OMAHA – Four years ago, it never crossed the mind of Bethesda’s Katie Ledecky that she could win a spot on the 2012 U.S. Olympic team.
-Back then, Great Falls’ Kate Ziegler did not even consider that she would want that opportunity.
+Back then, Great Falls’ Kate Ziegler did not even consider that she would want

 Yet on Sunday night, Ledecky, 15, and Ziegler, 23, wore joyous, disbelieving grins as they absorbed the result of the 800-meter freestyle final at the U.S. Olympic Team Trials in swimming.